pytorch/pytorch/docs/source/amp.rst

 Ops that run in `float16`
 -------------------------
 CUDA ops on this list are faster in ``float16`` without sacrificing stability.
-Autocast calls ``.half()`` on their inputs to ensure they run in ``float16``.
-Their output will always
+In autocast-enabled regions, they always execute in ``float16`` and produce ``float16`` output.

 Ops that run in the widest input type
 -------------------------------------
-These don't require a particular precision for stability, but take multiple inputs and require that the inputs' dtypes match.
-Because autocast may change the input
+CUDA ops on this list don't require a particular dtype for stability, but take multiple inputs and require that the inputs' dtypes match.
+In autocast-enabled regions, all inputs are automatically casted to match the widest dtype among the inputs.
+The op is executes and produces output with that widest dtype.